A note on a Griffiths-type ring for complete intersections in Grassmannians: Complete intersections in Grassmannians

-From the proof of the above theorem we can immediately conclude the following corollary. \begin{corollary} Let $Z=Z_{d_1, \ldots, d_c}$ a smooth complete intersection in a Grassmannian Gr(k,n), and let $\mU$ the Griffiths ring attached to $Z$.
-Denote by $m$ the canonical degree of $Z$, that is $\omega_Z \cong \of_Z(m)$.
+From the proof of the above Theorem we can immediately obtain the following corollary. \begin{corollary} Let $Z=Z_{d_1, \ldots, d_c}$ be a smooth complete intersection in a Grassmannian Gr(k,n), and let $\mU$ be the Griffiths ring attached to $Z$, and $m=\sum d_i.-n$.
 Then where $A_{N-c-p,p}, B_{N-c-p,p} $ depend only on the residual cohomology groups $H^i(G, \Omega^j_G(k))$ for appropriate values of $i,j,k$. \end{corollary} We will analyse in full detail one example in which actually the residual contributes are not all zero, showing how it is possible to get explicit results without restriction on the degrees.